jsdhami/SaumyaQuake/README.md

 ## How It Works

-Upon opening the website, users are greeted with the option to view the Moonquake 2.0 template.
-Clicking on this option initiates an incredible scientific journey within the main interface.
-Here, users have access to numerous parameters for adjusting the 3D visualization of the moon.
-It features:
+Step into the fascinating world of lunar exploration with the Moonquake 2.0 template!
+As soon as you arrive on our website, you're presented with the enticing option to embark on an extraordinary scientific journey.
+With a simple click, you'll be transported into our immersive main interface, where the moon's mysteries unfold before your eyes.
+It's features:

 - Topography
 - Meridian For Longitude